 If you’ve recently gotten an asphalt shingle roof repaired, you need to keep a few things in mind.
 First, these roofs should have maintenance checkups at least once or twice a year depending on the amount of tree coverage.
 Regular maintenance can also help prevent the most common roof leaks or even more serious situations that could lead to having to do a complete roof replacement earlier than expected.

 It’ll be a great idea to have a professional take a look at your asphalt roofing if it’s been more than 15 years since the roof was first laid out.
 If your roof is more than 15 years old, we highly recommend having an inspection done to check for potential problems.

 A professional inspection will save you money in costly repairs later down the road!
-At RoofCrafters our estimators inspect and repair 1000s of roofs every year; they would be happy to come out and take care if yours too.
+At RoofCrafters our estimators inspect and repair 1,000s of roofs every year; they would be happy to come out and take care of yours too.

 While a slate roof will last a lifetime, we would still suggest maintenance and clean-up at least twice a year to ensure that the integrity of the slate tiles is intact and all the pipes and flashings are sealed properly.

 If slate tiles are not properly maintained and repaired when necessary, the chances of them falling out, especially during strong winds, are high.
 Since these tiles are heavier than other roofing materials, it’s best to ensure the roof repairs are done by a highly trained roofing professional.

 Clay and concrete tiles are best for hot and humid weather.
 They have also proven to withstand strong winds and even fire in some cases.
 Like slate roofing, this type of roofing also requires a higher upfront investment than the asphalt shingles roof.